 In this article, we will talk about creativity in entrepreneurship and the four business pillars that you need to know to help turn your passion into a profitable business.

-But in this context, I'm referring to a noun that means intense love or devotion to something.
+But in this context, we're referring to a noun that means intense love or devotion to something.